Foliolytic vs StockMarketEye: A Modern, Free, Browser-Based Replacement

 Why would I choose a browser-based tool over a desktop app like StockMarketEye?

 A browser-based tool runs identically on Windows, macOS, Linux, ChromeOS, and any device with a modern browser.
-There is nothing to install, nothing to update, no platform-specific bugs.
-With a privacy-conscious browser-based tool like Foliolytic that processes data client-side, you also get the privacy benefit of a desktop app (data stays on your device) without the install footprint.
+There is nothing to install, nothing to update, and no platform-specific bugs.
+Foliolytic also requires no signup, no broker login, and no third-party advertising trackers — so you avoid the surveillance trade-offs that account-based aggregators like Empower or Sharesight require.
 The trade-off is that you cannot work fully offline — you need a browser open.

 Does Foliolytic work offline like StockMarketEye?

 Foliolytic is a web app, so it requires an active browser session on a tab loaded from foliolytic.com.
-The CSV processing itself runs locally in the browser once the page is loaded — but you cannot launch Foliolytic without an internet connection at least once.
+You cannot launch Foliolytic without an internet connection.
 StockMarketEye runs fully offline after install.
 If true offline operation is essential to your workflow, StockMarketEye is the better fit.

 Can I import my StockMarketEye portfolio into Foliolytic?